webcomics/dosage/doc/web/content/comics/SmackJeeves_ThisistheWorstIdeaYouveEverHad.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>TWIYEH! is a an urban fantasy comic about idiots with magic powers and also there are monsters and stuff.
-Updates every Wednesday and Friday.
-This is a mirror of the main site located at http://worstidea.skyscrapersoup.com The comic updates there a couple days earlier than I post it here.</td>
+This is a mirror of the main site located at http://worstidea.skyscrapersoup.com The comic updates there a couple days earlier than I post it here.
+I batch update over here every 10 pages or so.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://twiyeh.smackjeeves.com/comics/">http://twiyeh.smackjeeves.com/comics/</a></td>